jfalcou/eve/doc/manual/functions/operators.rst

 .. rubric:: Bitwise Operators

-Bitwise operations are extended to work on any floating-point types by considering the masking operations to apply on the value bit patterns while retaining its original types.
+Bitwise operations are extended to work on any :ref:`concept-ieeevalue` types by considering the masking operations to apply on the value bit patterns while retaining its original types.

 The header ``#include <eve/function/bitwise.hpp>`` allows the inclusion of all specific bitwise